Model Preserving Compression for Neural Networks: Interpolative decompositions

-\begin{remarks} When computing an ID, we would like to find the smallest possible $k=\lvert\I\rvert$ such that the accuracy requirement is satisfied.\footnote{We use the spectral norm in the definition, but it is natural to define an ID with respect to any matrix norm; if the norm is unitarily invariant QR factorizations still provide a suitable computational tool.} Moreover, we would like $T$ to have entries of reasonable magnitude and approximation error not much larger than the best possible for a given $k$ (i.e., $\|A - A_{:,\I}T\|_2 = t \sigma_{k+1}(A)$ for some small $t \geq 1$).
-While necessarily sub-optimal, the advantage of such a factorization is that we explicitly use a subset of the columns of $A$ to build the approximation. \end{remarks}
+\begin{remarks} When computing an ID, we would like to find the smallest possible $k\equiv\lvert\I\rvert$ such that the accuracy requirement is satisfied.
+Moreover, we would like $T$ to have entries of reasonable magnitude and approximation error not much larger than the best possible for a given $k$ (i.e., $\|A - A_{:,\I}T\|_2 = t \sigma_{k+1}(A)$ for some small $t \geq 1$).
+While necessarily sub-optimal, the advantage is that we explicitly use a subset of the columns of $A$ to build the approximation. \end{remarks}